 As a bariatric patient, you will be going through many stages with what types of food you are eating.
 During your pre-op journey, you might be put on a liquid diet to help shrink your liver prior to surgery.
-Once you have the procedure, you will again be on a liquid diet as your stomach heals.
+Once you have the procedure, you will again be on a full-liquid diet after bariatric surgery as your stomach heals.
 During this period, it is especially important that you watch out for deficiencies.
 Since you are only consuming liquids, it can be difficult getting in all of the necessary nutrition your body needs.

 Finding a good vitamin routine during the liquid stage is so important because it sets you up for success for your entire weight loss surgery journey.
 You don’t want to wait until you are deficient in something to take action.
 Being proactive and starting a vitamin routine prior to surgery will help keep you healthy.